streetwriters/notesnook/docs/help/contents/desktop-integration/spell-checker.md

 ---
 title: Spell checker
+pageTitle: Turn on the spell checker in Notesnook desktop
-description: Enable the built-in spell checker in the Notesnook desktop app and choose which languages to check against.
+description: Enable the built-in spell checker in the Notesnook desktop app and choose which languages it checks against, including multiple at once.
+keywords:
+  - notesnook spell check
+  - notes app spell checker
+  - spell check languages
+schema: howto
 ---

 # Spell checker